carnach/unicookbook-userguide/docs/user-guide.md

 - **Approval Status:** Shows current approvals (e.g., "1 / 2")
 - **Approval History:** List of who has approved
 - **Approve Button:** Click to add your approval
+- **Remove My Approval:** If you've approved, you can revoke it

 **Button States:**
 - ✅ **Green "Approve Recipe"** - Available to approve
 - 🔒 **Gray (Disabled)** - You are the contributor (cannot self-approve)
 - ✔️ **Approved Message** - You already approved or 2 approvals reached
+- ⛔ **Red "Remove My Approval"** - Visible when you've already approved

 ### Approval Rules